Centre-for-Hardware-Security/REPQC/bench/readme.md

 kali_v3 is a kyber + dilithium combo design. it was synthesized with a commercial synthesis tool from Vendor #2. "without memory". no retiming.

 ## kali_v4
-kali_v4 is a kyber+dilithium combo design. it was synthesized with a commercial synthesis from Vendor #1. it was retimed.
+kali_v4 is a kyber + dilithium combo design. it was synthesized with a commercial synthesis tool from Vendor #1. it was retimed.

 ## saber_v1
 saber_v1 was synthesized with a commercial synthesis tool from Vendor #1. "without memory". no retiming.